ec-europa/joinup-dev/docs/agreement.md

 # Joinup Individual Contributor Assignment Agreement

 Thank you for your interest in contributing to Joinup, owned by the European Union ("We" or "Us").
 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us through the contact form at https://joinup.ec.europa.eu/contact (Category: Questions on legal issues).
+By creating a pull request you implicitly agree with the contents of this document.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 ##1 Definitions
       "You" means the individual who Submits a Contribution to Us.